We don't like to brag. Well, OK, we like to just a little. But our campus has received several awards and accolades in the past few years.

 |The Princeton Review named us one of the Best Colleges in the Northeast in 2015, 2014, 2013, 2012, 2011, 2010, 2009, 2008, 2007 and 2006.
 The Princeton Review also recognized us as one of the Best 115 Colleges in the Mid-Atlantic in 2005.
 The Princeton Review bases its ratings on several factors, including comments by students.
 This year, one student said: "Pitt-Bradford offers small classes with individualized attention, professors who are always available, and a generally student-friendly atmosphere."Other students emphasized the friendliness of students with these comments:

 - “If you run short of money while doing laundry, don’t be surprised if somebody throws you a dollar to help you get your laundry done,”

 - “For the most part, everyone gets along with everyone else.”

-For the fifth year in a row, Pitt-Bradford has been named a Military Friendly School by G.I.
+For the sixth year in a row, Pitt-Bradford has been named a Military Friendly School by G.I.
 Jobs magazine.
 The list honors the top 15 percent of colleges, universities and trade schools that are doing the most to embrace America’s veterans as students.